Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 My Bands and Guitars

 I got my first guitar while in Air Police Tech School at Lackland AFB, Texas in 1961.
 It was a $40.00 Alamo white electric guitar with no case.
 That was a lot of money for me back then, since I was only making $88.00 a month as an Airman Basic (no stripes).
-After Tech School I shipped out to Wiesbaden, Germany for a three year tour.
-I was never really in a band while stationed there and just had jam sessions with other AF members who were musicians
+After Tech School, I shipped out to Wiesbaden, Germany for a three year tour.
+I was never really in a band while stationed there and just had jam sessions with other AF members who were musicians while trying to learn how to play.

 Here are some of the guys in a typical jam session in the gym/auditorium area of our kaserne (barracks).
 The guy on the left (Hamlett) is playing my Alamo guitar (the drummer is "Hoskins" and I don't remember the sax player's name).
-I acquired my first amp, a Sears Silvertone with one 12" speaker.
-Don't remember the model number or how much it cost.
-I also bought the a purple colored Hoff guitar I am playing in the photo from a local music store in Wiesbaden.
+I acquired my first amp, a Sears Silvertone with one 12" speaker and tremelo.
+I found two examples on Reverb of Models 1432 and 1433.
+I'm not sure which model was mine (photos below) but I believe it is the 1433.
 I am 17 years old here.

-This photo would have been sometime in 1963.
-This is my 3rd guitar, a light blue colored 3 pick-up Hofner.
+These photos would have been sometime in 1963.
+This is my 3rd guitar, a baby blue colored 3 pick-up Hofner.
 Wasn't a bad playing guitar, especially compared to the Alamo, whose string action was about 1/2" off the fret board (at least it felt that way).
 Still had my Silvertone amp, which I had the speaker re-coned several times.
 I don't remember what happened to the Alamo or Hoff guitars.
 I must have sold them.

 While in Germany, I also picked up this Dynacord Echocord Super.
 It is a 5 head loop tape echo player.
 I used it on guitar and on the P.A. system.
-This is a current photo of the unit and it is currently not working.
+This is a current photo (2024) of the unit and it is, sadly, currently not working.

 I bought the Jazzmaster new, in 1965, from a guitar store (don't remember the name) in El Paso, Texas, while I was in the USAF stationed at Holloman AFB.
 Didn't realize it at the time, but the guitar hung in that guitar store for three years before I bought it, because the guitar is a 1962 model.